 • Improves security by enabling users to have just one sign-in, avoiding ‘password Post-Its’

 • Reduces user time spent re-entering passwords for the same identity with one log-in

 • Reduces IT costs due to lower number of IT help desk calls about passwords

-However, different applications and resources support different authentication mechanisms.
+SSO uses centralised authentication servers that all other applications and systems utilise for authentication purposes, and combines this with techniques to ensure that users do not have to actively enter their credentials more than once.
+Different applications and resources support different authentication mechanisms.
 This means that creating a single sign-on solution is not simple, as it has to internally translate and store different credentials compared to what is used for initial user authentication.

 Current SSO solutions also have limitations.
 Typical SSO solutions support interfaces to the vast majority of Cisco systems and other applications, as well as other remote applications.
 However, automatic logging into a Cisco desk phone is not supported.
 Cisco supports mobility for desk phone user via the so called Extension Mobility feature.
 People can log into a desk phone and uploads their personal contacts and settings.
 Unfortunately, an Extension Mobility user has to log in with a username and PIN, which makes it a cumbersome procedure.
 As a consequence people often don’t login at all or – if they do log in – they don’t log out after their session.
 So, either incoming calls remain unanswered or phones are left open for unauthorized calls.